 Dr. Kyriaki Kalaitzidou focuses on manufacturing multifunctional polymer nanocomposites (PNCs) to develop energy-efficient products and processes using sustainable and environmentally friendly methods.

 Dr. Kyriaki Kalaitzidou focuses on manufacturing polymeric materials and structures, including the synthesis of polymers and polymer composites, to develop energy-efficient products and processes using renewable materials and sustainable and environmentally friendly methods.

-Her work utilizes the unique properties of nanomaterials to yield far-reaching applications, such as lightweight PNCs for automotive use, PNCs made from biodegradable polymers instead of petroleum-based polymers, and the substitution of synthetic oils used for lubrication and cooling in conventional machining processes.
+Her work takes advantage of the unique properties of nanomaterials to yield far-reaching applications, such as lightweight composites for automotive use, utilizing biodegradable polymers from renewable resources instead of petroleum-based polymers.

 “Lately, I’ve been moving more into the idea of a circular economy,” said Dr. Kyriaki Kalaitzidou.
 “We consider how you can reuse a material, recycle it, and repurpose it to delay it from going to the landfill.
 We’re not quite at the level of a circular economy yet, but we do expand the service and lifetime of the material.”

-With this focus in mind, Dr. Kalaitzidou’s recent work has included converting waste from the aerospace industry into a resource for the automotive industry and recycling end-of-life wood to create composites for the insulation of buildings.
+With this focus in mind, Dr. Kalaitzidou’s recent work has included converting waste-trims of high-value carbon fiber prepregs from the aerospace industry into low-cost, high-performance composites for the automotive industry and recycling end-of-life wood to create structural composites for thermal insulation of buildings.
 By considering recyclability and reusability at the early stage of designing a material, she is able to incorporate end-of-life strategies into it, rather than leaving it as an afterthought.

 “Applications vary by industry, but the question that always drives our work is: Can you make something lighter and stronger that lasts longer using fewer resources?”